Unconventional Spin Dynamics and Supersolid Excitations in the Triangular-Lattice XXZ Model: Introduction

 \section{Introduction}

 In recent years, the study of frustrated quantum magnets has revealed various exotic phases that challenge our conventional understanding of magnetic order.
 Among these, the supersolid phase—where superfluidity and crystalline order coexist \cite{LeggettSupersolid}—has garnered considerable attention, both experimentally and theoretically.
-Originally, supersolid order was predicted for $^4\text{He}$ \cite{Kim2004,Balibar2010,Kim2012,Boninsegni2012,Nyeki2017} where the concept was defined as a phase of matter which is simultaneously superfluid and a crystal, breaking in this way $U(1)$ and translational symmetry.
+Originally, supersolid order was predicted for $^4\text{He}$ \cite{Kim2004,Balibar2010,Kim2012,Boninsegni2012,Nyeki2017} where the concept was defined as a phase of matter which is simultaneously superfluid and a crystal, breaking in this way {the global $U(1)$ phase rotation symmetry of the bosons} and translational symmetry.
 Subsequent studies extended this idea to cold atom systems \cite{Li2017,Leonard2017,Tanzi2019,Norcia2021} and to unfrustrated hard-core boson models, where numerical methods are not hindered by the sign problem \cite{Melko2005,Wessel2005,HeidarianDamle2005,Boninsegni2005,HeidarianDamle2005,Jiang2009,HeidarianParamekanti2010}.
 These works primarily focused on ground state properties.

 Earlier theoretical studies had already identified a supersolid phase of spin-1/2 particles on the triangular lattice \cite{Wessel2005,Melko2005,HeidarianDamle2005}.
 However, realizing such a two-dimensional lattice model in solid-state materials remained out of reach until recently.
 This became possible with the synthesis of compounds featuring weak interlayer coupling.
 In particular, the experiments reported in \cite{chen_phase_2024} and \cite{zhu_continuum_2024} successfully realized such a model.
 Both experiments demonstrate that the layered compound $\text{K}_2\text{Co}(\text{SeO}_3)_2$ is well described by spin-1/2 moments that form a triangular lattice of the $\text{Co}^{+2}$ ions.
 Due to the strong anisotropy, there is a dominant antiferromagnetic Ising exchange and antiferromagnetic XX anisotropy.
 Through neutron scattering experiments, the authors conjecture that the ground state is in a supersolid phase close to the Ising point.
 Moreover, the experiments show evidence for unconventional excitations with substantial differences with respect to predictions of linear spin wave theory, as we will review in the next sections.